-Connect the air hose to your air supply plumbing.
-There is a 5-foot length of 4mm hose, and a 4mm-1/8"NPT fitting provided for making this connection.
+6) Connect the air hose to your air supply plumbing.
+There is a 5-foot length of 4mm hose (The hose may be a different color than shown below, and a 4mm-1/8"NPT fitting provided for making this connection.
 The air pressure provided to the PDB must be between 80 and 100 PSI.
-If your supply is over 100PSI, use a pressure regulator to reduce the pressure provided to the PDB.
+If your supply is over 100PSI, use a pressure regulator to reduce the pressure provided to the PDB